-Try this easy and all-natural Homemade Hand Sanitizer recipe using vodka, witch hazel, rubbing alcohol and/or essential oils.
+Try this easy and all-natural Homemade Hand Purifier recipe using vodka, witch hazel, rubbing alcohol and/or essential oils.
 Perfect as a gel or a spray!
 For more chemical-free options to keep hands and surfaces clean, try our tutorials on How to Make Thieves Foaming Hand Soap and our DIY All-Purpose Cleaner!

 I. can’t. stand. hand. gel.

 It totally grosses me out.
 It’s gel-y, stick-y and I really don’t like the idea of adding chemicals to my hands to clean them.

 So we eliminated hand gel from our house YEARS ago.
 Like, back when my daughter used to think it was a toy and smear it all over herself.